 Each tomb houses a single body.
 Few items or ceramics accompany the dead.
 In many cases the tombs were found empty, implying that these were temporary holding places and subsequently the bones were transferred elsewhere to permanent shaft tombs.

-An illustration of a typical tumulus is shown here on the right, with a cross section in the lower drawing.
+An illustration of a typical tumulus is shown here, with a cross section in the lower drawing.

 Along the northern slopes are several round structures, built of large stones.

 Between the structures is a cavity.
 What is its purpose?

 (e) Site #139:

 Two round building clusters were found on a saddle between the two hilltops.
 They are also dated to the Middle Bronze Age I.